amoreira2/Lectures/chapters/intro.md

 # Quantitative Investing

 By [Alan Moreira](https://sites.google.com/view/alanmoreira/)

+## This is work in progress and not intended for distribution.
+Currently most of the material here comes directly from the book https://inferentialthinking.com/.

 This text was originally developed for the University of Rochester course  [Fin 418: Quantitative Investing with Python][fin418].